Enhanced tunable cavity development for axion dark matter searches using a piezoelectric motor in combination with gears: Validation of the cavity performance

 \subsection{$Q_0(\nu)$ measurements}

-The $Q_L(\nu)$ measurements were performed over the full rotation of the tuning rod.
-In order to get $Q_0$ from $Q_L$, we also measured the reflection of the antenna coupled to the cavity.
+The $Q_L(\nu)$ was read by the transmission from a weakly coupled antenna to a strongly coupled antenna and the measurements were performed over the full rotation of the tuning rod.
+We measured $Q_L$ without averaging to proceed quickly through the tuning range, which resulted in the $Q_L$ fluctuations propagating to the $Q_0$ fluctuations appearing in Fig.~\ref{FIG:Q0}.
+In order to get $Q_0$ from $Q_L$, we also measured the reflection of the antenna strongly coupled to the cavity.

 Following the procedure using the Smith chart data~\cite{8TB_PRL,8TB_NIM}, we obtained the coupling coefficient $\beta$.
 The $Q_0$ was then calculated from the relation $Q_0=(1+\beta)Q_L$.
 The results are shown in Fig.~\ref{FIG:Q0} which were obtained from the full clockwise rotation of the tuning rod.
 The results from driving in the opposite direction were similar and left out.
 As shown in Fig.~\ref{FIG:Q0}, our tunable cavity developed in this work shows not only good quality factors over the full range of the resonance frequency, but also the capability of the full rotation of the tuning rod by the tuning mechanism driver with the piezoelectric motor combination with gears.
+Even though we did not manage to perform further measurements by switching the tuning axle, it would be done without too much trouble as aforementioned with the modularized tuning driver.
+Here, instead, simulation results corresponding to the frequency range up to around 1.51~GHz are given in Fig.~\ref{FIG:SIMQC}.
+The two modes turn out to cross with little mixing according to simulations, hence the eigenmode simulation results shown in the left plot of Fig.~\ref{FIG:SIMQC} do not catch the drop-off of $Q_0$ around 1~GHz, which was observed in data shown in Fig.~\ref{FIG:Q0}.
+Such a mode crossing with little mixing was also reported in Ref.~\cite{ACTION}.
+The mode crossing around 1~GHz was identified by the frequency domain simulation as shown in the right plot of Fig.~\ref{FIG:SIMQC}.